thiagocapuano/waves-documentation/en/ride/exceptions.md

 ```
 The return type of the `throw` is [Nothing](/ride/data-types.md).

 There is no exception handling in RIDE.
+After the exception has been thrown, the script will stop its execution.
+The transaction will be considered as failed and will not be included in the block.